-The Lion King turns 20 this week, and we need to celebrate!
 Among many other things, Disney is genius when it comes to creating catchy, timeless songs in its family films.
 The company has proven again and again that it's possible to meld brilliant storytelling with even better tunes.
+In honor of Walt Disney's birthday this weekend, we're celebrating all the best tunes!
 Beginning all the way back with Snow White and the Seven Dwarfs and continuing up to Frozen , here are the songs that you cannot help but get stuck in your head.

 "Hakuna Matata," The Lion King